-The Office for Public Safety for the Columbia Campus is located on the first floor of Price House.
+The Office for Public Safety for the Columbia Campus is located in Yost Administrative Building.

 In case of an emergency (life threatening or property threatening situation) call 911 and then inform the Public Safety Officer by calling 828.303.6640.